 Grow-your-own: The Talent Pathways Project is an innovative employee development campaign and recruitment strategy aimed at building strong talent pathways for all positions within HCPS.
 This initiative focuses on talent acquisition and development from both external and internal sources, emphasizing the "Grow Your Own" approach.
 As part of this project, HCPS is designing and launching a Model School intended to attract and train future educators, including student interns and non-traditional staff.
-This Model School (Harford Academy new construction), which will include Pre-K classrooms, serves as a testing ground for innovative models to improve equitable education outcomes for students. \NEW\ HCPS's pilot model school program opened in 2024 at Roye Williams Elementary School. \References: Talent Pathways Needs Assessment Report; HCPS presents Talent Pathways update - Baltimore Sun; HCPS Talent Pathways Overview, August 2023; Model School Pilot Cohort Orientation Feedback 2.2024
+This Model School (Harford Academy new construction), which will include Pre-K classrooms, serves as a testing ground for innovative models to improve equitable education outcomes for students.
+NEW HCPS's pilot model school program opened in 2024 at Roye Williams Elementary School.
+References: HCPS presents Talent Pathways update - Baltimore Sun; HCPS Talent Pathways Overview, August 2023; Model School Pilot Cohort Orientation Feedback 2.2024

 HCPS offers the Teacher Academy of Maryland (TAM) program for high school students interested in a career in education.
-This program provides students with a Maryland State Department of Education (MSDE) Career and Technology Education (CTE) program in the Education pathway of the Health and Human Services Career Cluster.
 Through TAM, students gain a comprehensive understanding of the teaching profession, including its history, purposes, issues, and qualifications.
 In an effort to expand Pre-K offerings and support the high school early childhood pathway, HCPS leadership, along with representatives from various departments, visited Washington County to explore full-day Pre-K programs in high schools.
-Inspired by this model, HCPS is developing a strategic plan to implement full-day Pre-Kindergarten programs within high school facilities by the 2025-2026 school year, with plans to expand to additional high school sites in subsequent years.
+Inspired by this model, HCPS is developing a strategic plan to implement full-day Pre-K programs within high school facilities by the 2025-2026 school year.
 This expansion aims to provide quality Pre-K education to a larger demographic of students while creating more career exploration in early childhood education for our future educators.